Ahmed Rashid: Life and career

-His commentary also appears in The Washington Post's PostGlobal segment.
+His commentary also appears in The Washington Post's Post Global segment.
 "Rashid is a regular columnist for leading national and international publications and a frequent guest on NPR's (National Public Radio) Fresh Air."

 "An expert on the Taliban -- until 9/11 he knew them better than almost any outsider -- Mr. Rashid has over the decades turned out to be something of a prophet in the region, though mostly of the Cassandra type, issuing repeated warnings that are ignored by policy makers."

 Ahmed Rashid is married with two children and lives in Lahore, Punjab, Pakistan.